getinet/time-clash/README.md

  2. Open Chrome and go to chrome://extensions.
  3. Toggle Developer mode on in the top right corner.
  4. Click Load unpacked and select the folder with the extension files.
- 5. Open your [Harvest timesheet](https://www.mekuriageti.net/fixing-the-overlap/#:~:text=A%20Simple%20Chrome,hours%20today?%E2%80%9D%20moments.)—the extension will automatically highlight any overlapping entries.
+ 5. Open your __Harvest Timesheet__ the extension will automatically highlight any overlapping entries.

 That’s it.
 No setup, no accounts, no extra steps.
 Just cleaner timesheets and fewer “wait, how did I work 25 hours today?” moments.